MyEngagement student user guide

 User access and multi-factor authentication

-Once you have clicked the link to register for MFA you will be asked to enter your UWE email address and password.
-Then you will have the following options to select in order to receive the necessary verification code:
+Once you have clicked the link to register for MFA you will be asked to enter your UWE Bristol email address and password.
+Then select the following option to in order to receive the necessary verification code:

 - Authentication phone – you can register a landline or a mobile.
 You will be able to sign in by answering an automated call and pressing # or be texted a 6 digit code which you type into your browser.

-If you have selected verification through a call or text you will then need to return to stream.uwe.ac.uk and enter this code.
-The StREAM log in page will then load and you can enter your usual UWE username and password to log in.
+If you have selected verification through a call or text you will then need to return to https://myengagement.uwe.ac.uk and enter this code.
+The MyEngagement log in page will then load and you can enter your usual UWE Bristol username and password to log in.

-If you're having difficulty logging in to StREAM, please contact our InfoPoint team on email@example.com or 0117 32 85678.
+If you're having difficulty logging in to MyEngagement, please contact our InfoPoint team on email@example.com or 0117 32 85678.

 StREAM V4 should be used with the following browsers: